A diversity, equity and inclusion checklist for the Biden administration

 - Devise strategies to help agencies collaborate with each other and nongovernmental organizations.

-Read the full diversity, equity and inclusion checklist for the Biden administration’s first 100 days.
+Read the full diversity, equity and inclusion checklist for the Biden administration’s first 100 days and beyond.